colinms4/meet/README.md

 >I should be able to hit a button in the UI,
 >So that I can see or hide details.

+Given: A user wants to find an event  <br />
+When: The user clicks a button on the page <br />
+Then: The event is displayed or hidden  <br />

 **2. Specify number of events:**